tree logo

 KILBY FAMILY GENEALOGY

-GENEALOGY CONDUCTED BY TIM KILBY
+RESEARCH CONDUCTED BY TIM KILBY

-This site presents an overview of genealogical research and genetic testing that identify links in a family tree.
-I am a fifth-generation direct descendant of John and Elizabeth Kilby, 18th-century settlers in the British Colony of Virginia.
+This site presents an overview of genealogical and historical research and genetic testing that identify links in a family tree.
+I am a fifth-generation direct descendant of John and Elizabeth Kilby, eighteenth century settlers in the British Colony of Virginia.
 I grew up on farmlands in the foothills of the Blue Ridge Mountains close to the lands of my forebears.
 Some sons and daughters of John and Elizabeth remained in Virginia while other sons relocated to the Carolinas and then beyond.
 Many of my Kilby ancestors of European descent enslaved men, women, and children of African descent.
 Their living descendants share in this research.

 SURNAMES